submah/docker-tutorials/docker-images.md

 - **docker image rm:**          Removes one or more images.
 - **docker image save:**        Saves one or more images to a tar archive (streamed to STDOUT by default).
 - **docker image tag:**         Creates a tag TARGET_IMAGE that refers to SOURCE_IMAGE.

+### Sharing Data in Your Docker Host with Containers

+Once deployed, your containers are limited in how they can save and contain data.
+The limitation lies within the container filesystem.
+Docker containers make use of the Union File System (UFS), which works with a series of read-only layers that includes a final read-write layer on top.
+This system functions perfectly when a container doesn’t need to save data.
+But when you need to deploy a service that requires the ability to save data (such as an application that works with a database), what do you do?

+- ### Welcome to Volumes

+    A Docker volume is a directory (or collection of files) that lives on the host file system and is not a part of the container’s UFS.
+It is within these volumes that containers are capable of saving data.
+With the docker volume command, you can easily manage volumes   to expand your containers well beyond their basic capability

+- ### Creating the Host Data Volume
+    The first step is to create a new directory to house the volume.
+To do this, open a terminal window and issue the command:
+    ```
+    mkdir ~/container-data
+    ```
+**Note: You must ensure the newly-created directory is housed in a location the Docker user can access (with read-write privilege).**